Warlingham Circular walk

-Turn left briefly onto the track, rejoining the LOOP and heading N. In 75m go over a stile on the right onto a signposted footpath, along the edge of a large field.
-In the far right-hand corner go over another stile and follow a path downhill into Mossyhill Shaw.
-At the bottom of the valley the path curves round to the right.
+Turn left briefly onto the track, rejoining the LOOP and heading N. In 75m turn right onto a signposted footpath, through a metal kissing gate and along the edge of a large field.
+In the next corner go through a gap into Mossyhill Shaw and follow a path downhill through the wood, curving round to the right at the bottom of the valley.

 You might be able to see the top of Selsdon Park Hotel? above the trees to the left, 1½ km away.

-- Follow the path as it winds its way up the other side of the valley, merging with a farm track from the right near the top.
-In 250m the path comes out onto a grassy strip in front of Old Farleigh Road; this has quite fast traffic, so cross over carefully.
-Unless you want to take a short cut to The Harrow (the first of the two lunch pubs), turn left onto the grass verge.
+- The path winds its way up the other side of the valley, briefly merging with a farm track from the right near the top.
+In 250m you come out onto a grassy strip in front of Old Farleigh Road.
+Cross the road carefully (traffic is quite fast) and turn left onto the grass verge.

-If you are doing the morning short cut (omitting Selsdon Wood), go to §E.
+If you are doing a Short Walk (omitting Selsdon Wood), go to §E.

-Go across the entrance to the golf club onto a bridleway (Baker Boy Lane), joining the Vanguard Way (VGW).
+Go across the golf club's access road onto a bridleway (Baker Boy Lane), joining the Vanguard Way (VGW).
 This comes to a fork at the entrance to Puplet Wood.
-The main route takes a mazy route through the northern part of Selsdon Wood round to its eastern corner, but for variety you could take a shorter route through Puplet Wood or simply stay on Baker Boy Lane.
+The rather convoluted main route explores the northern part of Selsdon Wood and comes out at its eastern corner, but for variety you could take a shorter route through Puplet Wood or simply stay on Baker Boy Lane.

 - Fork left to stay on the waymarked routes, going gently downhill.
 In 250m you come to a path crossing with a tall wooden kissing gate across a dip on your left.

-Turn left and go through Baker Boy Lane Gate into Selsdon Wood?, leaving the VGW and LOOP.
+Turn left to cross the dip and go through (or around) Baker Boy Lane Gate into Selsdon Wood?, leaving the VGW & LOOP.